deNBI/simpleVMWorkshop/part4.md

-## Part 4: Inspect your generated data via a research environment
+## Section 4: Inspect your generated data via a research environment

 We now want to start a new VM.
 This time we would like to use RStudio in order to inspect and visualize our results.